MIhzuron/job-test/README.md

 Back end - implement with PHP

-in this repository, you can review my work. i succeed to make the Back end with PHP. if its not working -> http://eavni93.com/job-test/index.php/
+in this repository, you can review my work.
+I succeed to make the Back end with PHP. if it's not working -> http://eavni93.com/job-test/index.php/

 if you add to the URL “/fetch-tweets" it will load the word to the database, "affiliate" to table "first" with word and score columns.